gagolews/stringi/devel/sphinx/rapi/stri_stats_general.rst

 Description
 ~~~~~~~~~~~

-This function gives general statistics for a character vector, e.g., obtained by loading a text file with the ``readLines`` or `stri_read_lines <stri_read_lines.html>`__ function, where each text line' is represented by a separate string.
+This function gives general statistics for a character vector, e.g., obtained by loading a text file with the `readLines`_ or `stri_read_lines`_ function, where each text line' is represented by a separate string.

 Usage
 ~~~~~